 The distance range of a radio signal is influenced on the one hand by the wavelength and on the other hand by the signal strength.
 In general, the following statement with constant signal strength is valid: The higher the frequency, the lower the distance range and vice versa.
-Outdoors, the possible range of radio signals based on 868 MHz frequency is at least 120 meters.
+Outdoors, the possible range of radio signals based on 868 MHz frequency is 300 meters (referenced to ZF products).
 But there are also radio signals that can cover much greater distances in this frequency range.
 As a general guideline for radio signals based on 2.4 GHz a distance range around 100 meters can be assumed.

 In buildings the signals are disturbed by obstacles so that the range is reduced dramatically.
 Signal strength degradation depends on the material and thickness of the obstacles as well as the placement and arrangement of the paired sensor and receiver unit.
 For example, metal and concrete have a very high damping, whereas glass and wood have low damping.
-A Bluetooth signal generated by the EHS from ZF with a transmission power of 0.33mWs can reach within a building from 0 dBm up to 10 meters.
-In general, lower frequencies can better penetrate structural materials like doors, walls and ceilings.
+A Bluetooth signal which is generated by the EHS from ZF with a transmission power of 0.33mWs and at 0 dBm, can reach within a building up to 10 meters.
+In general, lower frequencies can better penetrate doors, walls and ceilings.

 Telegram length and structure